radhanikapoor/CMOR-438-S25/README.md

 cd CMOR438-Spring-2025
 ```

-All other steps for repoducability are included within readme files for specific algorithms
+All other steps for repoducability are included within readme files for unsupervised and supervised algorithms